HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

   <figcaption>{{ figure_link(caption="Top 10 certificate issuers for websites.", sheets_gid="1291345416", sql_file="tls_ca_issuers_pages.sql") }}</figcaption>
 </figure>

-Let's Encrypt has [changed their subject common name](https://letsencrypt.org/2020/09/17/new-root-and-intermediates.html#why-we-issued-an-ecdsa-root-and-intermediates) from “Let’s Encrypt Authority X3” to just “R3” to save bytes in new certificates.
-So any SSL certificates signed by R3 are issued by [Let's Encrypt](https://letsencrypt.org/certificates/).
+Let's Encrypt has <a hreflang="en" href="https://letsencrypt.org/2020/09/17/new-root-and-intermediates.html#why-we-issued-an-ecdsa-root-and-intermediates">changed their subject common name</a> from “Let’s Encrypt Authority X3” to just “R3” to save bytes in new certificates.
+So any SSL certificates signed by R3 are issued by <a hreflang="en" href="https://letsencrypt.org/certificates/">Let's Encrypt</a>.
 Thus, like previous years, we see Let's Encrypt continue to lead the charts with 46.92% of desktop websites and 49.19% of mobile sites using certificates issued by them.
 Its free, automated certificate generation has played a game-changing role in making it easier for everyone to serve their websites over HTTPS.

 Cloudflare continues to be in second position with its similarly free certificates for its customers.
-Also, Cloudflare CDNs increase the usage of [Elliptic Curve Cryptography](https://www.digicert.com/faq/ecc.htm) (ECC) certificates which are smaller and more efficient than RSA certificates but are often difficult to deploy, due to the need to also continue to serve non-ECC certificates to older clients.
+Also, Cloudflare CDNs increase the usage of <a hreflang="en" href="https://www.digicert.com/faq/ecc.htm">Elliptic Curve Cryptography</a> (ECC) certificates which are smaller and more efficient than RSA certificates but are often difficult to deploy, due to the need to also continue to serve non-ECC certificates to older clients.
 Using a CDN like Cloudflare takes care of that complexity for you.
-Most [latest browsers](https://developers.cloudflare.com/ssl/ssl-tls/browser-compatibility) are compatible with ECC certificates, though some browsers like Chrome depend on the OS.
+Most <a hreflang="en" href="https://developers.cloudflare.com/ssl/ssl-tls/browser-compatibility">latest browsers</a> are compatible with ECC certificates, though some browsers like Chrome depend on the OS.
 So if someone uses Chrome in an old OS like Windows XP, then they need to fall back to non-ECC certificates.

 ### HTTP Strict Transport Security